AyushDiyundi/The-Maze/README.md

 - `isCollected()`: Checks if the life has been collected by the player.

 ### Power
-Represents a power-up in the game.
+Represents a power-up in the game, gives you speed buff!

-- No specific methods documented, presumed to alter player abilities temporarily.

 ## Additional Notes
 - The game is currently in development.
 Future updates may introduce new mechanics and levels.